5 Signs It’s Time to Stop Working and Start Your MBA

 4. You need an MBA to get promoted.

 This one is pretty straight-forward.
-If you’ve got your eye on a particular position and one of the job requirements is a business degree, than an MBA might be a necessary part of your future.
+If you’ve got your eye on a particular position and one of the job requirements is a business degree, then an MBA in Business might be a necessary part of your future.
 Even if a job description says that an equivalent number of years of work experience will be considered, know that your chances are slim without the degree.

 A similar sign?
 If you’re applying for jobs but constantly being passed over for candidates with MBAs, the implication (even if not expressly stated) is likely the same.
 Simply put: If certain doors are only open to applicants with business school degrees, an MBA may be the key.